juilyoon/lightrail/README.md

 `gem install lightrail`

-Like Rails, installing the lightrail gem will install a command like utility called 'lightrail'.
+Like Rails, installing the lightrail gem will install a command line utility called 'lightrail'.
 This command is in fact identical to the 'rails' command, but just tweaked for Lightrail defaults instead of Rails defaults.